 You must have a “deep” content strategy to progress and maintain your SEO positions.
 Some of this content should contain at least 1,000 to 1,500 words to display some of the expertise for your readership and search engines.

 T’s a good idea to have as many URLs as you need to make your site relevant.
 Of course, the problem with URLs is that they are by default a sequence of letters, numbers, and symbols.
 It’s really important for your visibility to optimize URLs.

 Regarding SEO errors, this may seem slight, but when you leave a URL too long and with a sequence of symbols and numbers, it will not help your search engine positioning.
-If you take the URL and reduce concisely in words – key optimized, it will have a lot more sense for search engines.
-For the most technicians of us, you need to enable the URL Rewriting option on your website.
+If you take the URL and reduce it concisely in words – key optimized, it will make a lot more sense for search engines.
+For most technicians us, you need to enable the URL Rewriting option on your website.

 If you optimize all your URLs for each publication and page, search engines will have a much easier time exploring your site and discovering what you have to offer.

 UX or User Experience is the cornerstone of SEO, and one of the 2018 trends is the SXO for Search Experience Optimization.
 The user experience is explicit enough to succeed in SEO; your user must be able to access your site quickly and ergonomically, the more you retain it on the site, the better.
 How many times have you rifled for info and the slow loading of the page has forced you to give up and search on another site?